MusicalCreeper01/Browsercord/README.md

 # Browsercord

-Complete Discord library for the browser (including voice support!)
+Browsercord is a complete fully-featured discord library for the browser.
+It also features voice support, which doens't exist in other browser libraries.